-The Object Storage Service (OSS) is a cloud storage service provided by Alibaba Cloud, featuring a massive capacity, security, a low cost, and high reliability.
-You can upload and download data anytime, anywhere, and on any Internet device through a simple RESTful interface described herein.
-With the OSS, you can develop a diverse range of massive data-based services such as multimedia sharing websites, online storage, personal data backups, and corporate data backups.
+Object Storage Service (OSS) is a secure, cost-effective, and highly reliable services provided by Alibaba Cloud to store large amounts of data.
+You can upload data to and download data from OSS anytime, anywhere, and on any Internet device by using the simple RESTful APIs.
+OSS enables you to develop a variety of services that are capable of processing large amounts of data.
+These services include multimedia sharing websites, online storage, and personal and corporate data backups.

-Different OSS resources and functions have different limits.
+OSS imposes limits on the resources and features you use.
 For more information, see Limits.

-This topic describes the request syntax, request samples and return samples for each interface.
-If you want to perform additional development, we recommend you use OSS SDKs.
-For more information about the installation and usage of OSS SDKs, see OSS SDK introduction.
+This topic describes the request syntax, parameters, sample requests, and sample responses for OSS API.
+If you want to perform additional development, we recommend that you use OSS SDKs.
+For more information about the installation and usage of OSS SDKs, see Introduction.

-For more information about the price of OSS, see OSS pricing page.
+For more information about the price of OSS, see Object Storage Service Pricing.